 Throughout his career Seb has supported numerous charities but in 2013 decided he could make more of an impact by launching his own Foundation.
 Seb has always been passionate about the global epidemic of physical inactivity and the Foundation was set up with the aim to improve the physical wellbeing of the nation through sport, health, education and science.

-In 2014, the Foundation was approached by Cancer Research UK to support the latter’s Create the Change Campaign by raising funds to help finance the building of the Francis Crick Institute at King’s Cross (in which Cancer Research UK is one of the funding partners).
+In 2014, the Foundation was approached by Cancer Research UK to support the latter’s Create the Change Campaign by raising funds to help finance the building of the Francis Crick Institute at King’s Cross.
 The Institute opened in November 2016, as one of the most significant developments in UK biomedical science for a generation.
 More than 1,200 of the world’s best scientists now work there.
 They are finding ways to prevent and improve treatment of the most significant diseases affecting people today, including cancer, heart disease and Alzheimer’s amongst many others.
 More information about the Institute can be found on its website https://www.crick.ac.uk/about-us/.

 We are delighted to let you know that with your help and support, we have raised nearly £700,000 to fund a laboratory at the Francis Crick Institute which is led by Dr Nate Goehring whose team are investigating the signals that decide when cells mature and grow.

 We also raise money for the Progressive Supranuclear Palsy Association.
 PSP is a neurological condition caused by the premature loss of nerve cells in certain parts of the brain.
 Over a period of time this can lead to difficulties with balance, movement, vision, speech and swallowing.
 There are no simple tests or brain scans for PSP.
 In its early stages, symptoms can resemble those of other neurological conditions such as Parkinson’s, Alzheimer’s, Stroke or Multiple System Atrophy and misdiagnosis is common.